daniellerch/daniellerch.github.io/stegolab-en.md

 | &nbsp; <a href='#watermarking'>Watermarking</a> &nbsp; ]
 </center>

-> In StegoLab you can find articles and implementations of different
+> In StegoLab you can find implementations of different
 > techniques used in steganography, steganalysis and watermarking.